-Experience.
-Each year, Mayo Clinic doctors diagnose and treat more than 28,000 adults and children who have gastroesophageal reflux disease.
+- Experience.
+Each year, Mayo Clinic doctors diagnose and treat more than 38,000 adults and children who have gastroesophageal reflux disease (GERD).
 Mayo Clinic specialists are skilled in distinguishing GERD from other disorders that may cause similar symptoms.

-Children's care.
-Mayo Clinic pediatric specialists are expert at distinguishing GERD from other illnesses and from normal reflux that occurs in the first year of life.
+- Children's care.
+Mayo Clinic pediatric specialists are experts at distinguishing GERD from other illnesses and from normal reflux that occurs in the first year of life.

-Efficiency.
-Diagnosing your problem and recommending a treatment can usually be accomplished in just a few days.
+- Efficiency.
+Your team can usually diagnose your problem and recommend a treatment in just a few days.

 Mayo Clinic: Answers you can trust

 At Mayo Clinic, we assemble a team of specialists who take the time to listen and thoroughly understand your health issues and concerns.
 We tailor the care you receive to your personal health care needs.
 You can trust our specialists to collaborate and offer you the best possible outcomes, safety and service.